Using SLA 3D Printing for Plastic Prototyping

-As with other AM processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS), SL relies on lasers to do the heavy lifting.
+As with other 3D printing processes like selective laser sintering (SLS) and direct metal laser sintering (DMLS), SLA relies on lasers to do the heavy lifting.
 Parts are built by curing paper-thin layers of liquid thermoset resin, using an ultraviolet (UV) laser that draws on the surface of a resin turning it from a liquid into a solid layer.
 As each layer is completed, fresh, uncured resin is swept over the preceding layer and the process repeated until the part is finished.
-A post-build process is required on SL parts, which undergo a UV-curing cycle to fully solidify the outer surface of the part and any additional surface finish requirements.
+A post-build process is required on SLA parts, which undergo a UV-curing cycle to fully solidify the outer surface of the part and any additional surface finish requirements.

-Unlike older generations of SL, today’s machines offer a range of thermoplastic-mimic materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
-Proto Labs offers many variations of these materials:
+Unlike older generations of SLA, today’s machines offer a range of thermoplastic-like materials to choose from, with several "flavors" to mimic polypropylene, ABS, and glass-filled polycarbonate available.
+Protolabs offers many variations of these materials:

 - Polypropylene: A flexible, durable resin that mimics a stiff polypropylene.
 It can withstand harsh mechanical treatment and is great for fine details—sharp corners, thin walls, small holes, etc.

 - Polypropylene/ABS blend: Strong, white plastic similar to a CNC machined polypropylene/ABS blend.
 It works well for snap fits, assemblies, and demanding applications.

 - ABS: Variations of ABS mimics include a clear, low-viscosity resin that can be finished clear; an opaque black plastic that blocks nearly all visible light, even in thin sections; a clear, colorless, water-resistant plastic good for lenses and flow-visualization models; and a green micro-resolution resin that enables production of parts with extremely fine features and tight tolerances.